 The National Wrestling Alliance started out as a loose confederation of a number of independents throughout North America in 1948 under the leadership of P.L.
-"Pinky" George and Sam Muchnick.
-With the help of equipment financing it grew to encompass "Indies" around the world.
+"Pinky" George and Sam Muchnick it grew to encompass "Indies" around the world.
 The main branch was run by the Crockett family in the mid-to-late 80's until Ted Turner bought the franchise and turned it into World Championship Wrestling (WCW).

 The images are presented one at a time to speed loading.
 Use your browser's "Back" button to return to this page after each viewing.
 Enjoy.

 The Minnesota Wrecking Crew (II) consisting of Ole Andersen and his son-in-law Arn (the original team was Ole and his brother Gene) were the NWA National Tag Team Champions when this photo was taken in 1985.
 Shortly after this, they joined with Ric Flair and Tully Blanchard to form the first incarnation of the Four Horsemen (see The History of the Four Horsemen)

 Dory Funk Jr., brother of Terry and son of Dory Sr., controls Jumbo Tsuruta with his signature spinning toe hold.

 Magnum TA is my personal favorite wrestler.
 Tragically he was involved in an automobile accident which cut short his wrestling career.
 Some of his matches were true classics, including his "I Quit" cage-match with Tully Blanchard for the NWA US Championship.
 Here is another image from that match.
 BabyDoll (the wife of Sam Houston) was Tully's valet.
 The match ended when Magnum demanded that Tully submit while he ground the pointed end of a broken chair leg into a cut in Tully's forehead.
 Blanchard screamed "Yes!" over and over.